 Museum Of The Bible Says 5 Of Its Most Famed Artifacts Are Fake

-The Museum of the Bible said on Monday that five of its 16 famous Dead Sea Scrolls fragments are fakes.
+The Museum of the Bible said Monday that five of its 16 famous Dead Sea Scrolls fragments are fake.

 A team of German experts analyzed the privately funded Washington, D.C., museum's fragments and found they had "characteristics inconsistent with ancient origin."
 The fragments will no longer be displayed at the museum.